Parkchester, Bronx: Artwork

-Public safety

 Police and crime

 Parkchester and the rest of Bronx Community District 9 is patrolled by the 43rd Precinct of the NYPD, located at 900 Fteley Avenue.
 As of 2018, with a non-fatal assault hospitalization rate of 100 per 100,000 people, the 43rd Precinct's rate of violent crimes per capita is more than that of the city as a whole.
 The incarceration rate of 603 per 100,000 people is higher than that of the city as a whole.

 The 43rd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 63.1% between 1990 and 2022.
 The precinct reported 6 murders, 48 rapes, 747 robberies, 806 felony assaults, 302 burglaries, 1,039 grand larcenies, and 561 grand larcenies auto in 2022.

-Parkchester Police Department (formerly Parkchester Public Safety Department)
+Public Safety

-The Parkcheaster Department of Public Safety is a privately owned and operated public safety force that protects the residents, visitors and property of Parkcheaster Preservation Management company area only.
-The Parkcheaster Department of Public Safety currently employs 100 public safety officers and civilians.

-The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes Parkcheaster.

 In 2022 Parkchester public safety officers became Special Patrolmen and amended their uniforms and logo to match such change.
 They continued their function and responsibilities as before but are using a new name Parkchester (Police).
-They employ 100 officers who are special patrolmen as listed and defined by their website. special patrolmen have limited peace officer authority in connection with their special duties of employment pursuant to New York State Criminal Procedure Law § 2.10 sub 27.
-The exercise of this authority is limited to the employee's geographical area of employment and only while such employee is working as listed defined in Chapter 13 subsection (C):.. all special patrolmen are prohibited to represent themself as a (Police Officer) as listed and defined in Special partolmen chapter 13 section 13-05 (conduct) and new york state penal law 190.25.
+They employ 100 officers who are special patrolmen as listed and defined by their website. special patrolmen have very limited peace officer authority in connection with their special assignment of employment pursuant to New York State Criminal Procedure Law § 2.10 sub 27 and parkcheaster management policies.
+The exercise of this authority is limited to the employee's geographical area of employment and only while such employee is working as defined in Chapter 13 subsection (C):.. all special patrolmen are prohibited to represent themself as a Police Officer as listed and defined in Special partolmen chapter 13 section 13-05 (conduct) and new york state penal law 190.25.
 Special patrolmen are required to comply with the New York City Police Department's rules and requirements to receive special patrolman status.
-Parkchester special patrolmen are issued a pistol license by the New York City Police Department and carry a firearm while working only.
+Parkchester special patrolmen are issued a pistol license by the New York City Police Department and carry a firearm while performing their assignment only.

+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, which includes Parkchester.